steeleb/LAADSImageProcess/README.md

 Scrtips are in development unless otherwise noted.

 First process to true color, then play with band boost options.
+Ideally, these will be used in a workflow for image segmentation using Doodler.

 Ideal application is to output real-time .jpg from LAADS.
 (Will need to use API to grab these data, maybe in a GH action?)